 The venue for our masterclasses is the SGIMFA (Sankt Goar International Music Festival and Academy).
 There are two salons where teaching will take place and concerts will be held in the main chamber music room on the ground floor (see photo gallery, above).
 The academy has five other upright pianos in various rooms, so students will have sufficient time to practise.
 Accommodation is offered on the top two floors and there is also a kitchen for self catering purposes.

 My fellow teacher on the faculty will be Mr. Mark Nixon, a well-established piano pedagogue and acclaimed soloist who is the Head of Keyboard at King’s College School, Wimbledon.
 The final member of the team is the talented videographer and photographer Daniele Ciferri, who is covering the promotion side of ArtePiano Masterclasses.

 13 – 15 March 2020

 13 – 15 November 2020

 How to Book

 I warmly welcome everybody to join us this year in Sankt Goar.
-It will be worth it!
-Visit our website at:

 The closing date for the March weekend is 28 FEBRUARY 2020.